-Selling, General and Administrative - Our SG&A expenses increased \$4.0 million compared to the prior year.
-As a percent of sales, SG&A expenses declined to 53.0 percent compared to 57.9 percent of sales in the first two quarters of fiscal 2010.
-The increase in SG&A expenses was primarily due to 1) a \$2.9 million increase in associate costs resulting from increased commissions on improved sales and the addition of new personnel; 2) a \$0.8 million increase in conference costs from our sales and delivery conference, which has been previously held on a smaller scale; 4) a \$0.5 million increase in share-based compensation costs; and 5) a \$0.4 million increase in travel expenses.
+Selling, General and Administrative - Our SG&A expenses increased \$7.4 million compared to the prior year.
+However, as a percent of sales, SG&A expenses declined to 52.4 percent compared to 57.8 percent of sales in the first three quarters of fiscal 2010.
+The increase in SG&A expenses was primarily due to 1) a \$4.0 million increase in commissions and bonuses resulting from improved sales and operating results compared to the prior year; 2) a \$1.7 million increase in salaries and related costs resulting primarily from the addition of new personnel; 3) a \$0.9 million increase in conference costs from our sales and delivery conference, which has been previously held on a smaller scale; 4) a \$0.6 million increase in travel expenses; 5) a \$0.5 million increase in share-based compensation costs; a 6) \$0.3 million increase in research and development costs related to the maintenance and development of training programs and curriculum; and 7) a \$0.2 million increase in health insurance premiums.
 These increases were partially offset by reductions in costs resulting from the prior year reimbursement of airfare costs previously paid by the Company's CEO for business travel pursuant to a change in policy approved by the Board of Directors, and bonuses for the income tax consequences resulting from the forgiveness of certain management stock loans.
 These costs, which totaled \$1.0 million, did not repeat during fiscal 2011.

-Depreciation and Amortization - Depreciation expense decreased by \$0.3 million compared to the same two quarters of fiscal 2010 primarily due to certain assets becoming fully depreciated.
+Depreciation and Amortization - Depreciation expense decreased by \$0.2 million compared to the same period of fiscal 2010 primarily due to certain assets becoming fully depreciated.
 Amortization expense from definite-lived intangible assets was consistent with the prior year.